 For university students, life after school can be an adventure.
 You can visit Maastricht city and its many museums, watch a show in theatres, or relax in the cafés that surround the city.

 3. University of Amsterdam

-This low-cost university is one of the 15 best in Europe and has always ranked among the top universities in the world.
+This cheapest university in Netherlands for international students is one of the 15 best in Europe and has always ranked among the top universities in the world.
 Research has become a significant part of the university, with around 3,000 researchers conducting theoretical and experimental studies.
 For its students, including archaeology, business administration, political science, and sociology, the University offers a good selection of courses.

 4. Radboud University

 The Radboud University was originally founded in 1923 and was called the Nijmegen Catholic University.
 The Radboud Foundation was the university-based organisation, which aimed to emancipate the Netherlands’ catholic intellectuals.
 In 2004, the university was named in honor of Saint Radboud of Utrecht.

 5. NHL Stenden University of Applied Sciences

 6. The Hague University of Applied Sciences

 After the merger of 14 universities, the Hague University of Applied Sciences was created in 1987.
 In 2003, the Rijswijk Technical Hogeschool was also a university member.
 There are currently four campuses, Delft campus, Zoetermeer campus, Sports Campus Zuiderpark and Hague main campus.
 There are two campuses in the region.

 While at the university, students also have the opportunity to let their hair down after lessons.
 Students may visit museums, observe cultural events or explore the Peace, Justice and Security International City.
 Students are also allowed to join university groups and associations.

 7. Amsterdam University of Applied Sciences

 8. HU University of Applied Sciences Utrecht

 At present, the university has a worldwide network of partner universities.
 This allows its students and professionals through internships, exchange contracts and projects to collaborate with companies and organizations.